Andrew W. Mellon

-Scholars who have received their Ph.D. degree after June 2020 in any field of inquiry in the humanities or humanistic social sciences - broadly conceived - are invited to apply for a postdoctoral fellowship, made possible through a grant from the Andrew W. Mellon Foundation to Wesleyan University.
-(Candidates do not need to have their Ph.D. in hand at the time of application, but will need to have it by June, 2024).
-The purpose of this Fellowship is to provide scholars who have recently completed their Ph.D.s with free time to further their own work in a cross-disciplinary setting, and to associate them with a distinguished faculty.
+Scholars who have received their Ph.D. degree after June 2022 in any field of inquiry in the humanities or humanistic social sciences - broadly conceived - are invited to apply for a postdoctoral fellowship, made possible through a grant from the Andrew W. Mellon Foundation to Wesleyan University.
+Candidates do not need to have been awarded their Ph.D. at the time of application, but will need to have received it by June 2026.
+The purpose of this Fellowship is to provide scholars who have recently completed their Ph.D. with time and resources to develop their program of research and teaching in an interdisciplinary setting, and to associate them with a distinguished faculty.

 We regret that we cannot reply to individual inquiries concerning the Mellon Postdoctoral Fellowship Program at Wesleyan's Center for the Humanities.
 All information that applicants may need is available at this website.